When thousands of young people were asked what they thought the world’s biggest problem was in 2019, climate change was the most common answer.

 The charities that they currently recommend include:

-Note that it is likely significantly more effective to donate through the Climate Fund than to the individual charities.
+Note that it is likely significantly more effective to donate through the Climate Change Fund than to the individual charities.
 This helps ensure each organisation receives the funding they need, and avoids situations where some organisations are unable to carry out projects due to a lack of funding, while others receive more funding than needed; plus the aforementioned impact benefits of multi-year, incubation, and time-sensitive grants.
 Learn more about why we recommend using expert-led funds.

 Climate change is one of the most important problems we’ve ever faced as a species, and even though we’ve had some success, it’s clear that in a more rational world, we would be doing far more.